dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_solver_dqm_parameters.rst

 dqm
 ===

-Ocean software's :class:`dimod.DiscreteQuadraticModel` contains linear and quadratic biases for problems formulated as :std:doc:`discrete binary models <oceandocs:concepts/dqm>` as well as additional information such as variable labels.
+Ocean software's :class:`dimod.DiscreteQuadraticModel` class contains linear and quadratic biases for problems formulated as :ref:`discrete binary models <concept_models_dqm>` as well as additional information such as variable labels.

 Relevant Properties